Tjorriemorrie/abbr/README.md

 ----------

 - Small project, not bothering with dev branch, or PRs
-- Apparently there is a difference between creating apps with manage.py and django-admin.py... (learned something new)
+- Apparently there is a difference between creating apps with manage.py and django-admin.py... (learned something new) but it screwed up my importing in abbr app; need to fix.
-- The serializers seems good enough. (not sure why extracting the model is not available? @todo investigate)
+- The serializers seems good enough. (not sure why extracting the model is not available? @todo investigate) Also updating the model isn't available (mmm, I like the validation it offers but the immutability is a bit over the top).
 - Set locale to en-au
 - I know why you hate Turkish, I'm not even going near that.